turris-cz/user-docs/docs/basics/faq.md

 This is created and maintained by CZ.NIC.

-### NetMetr
+### LibreSpeed

-[NetMetr](https://www.netmetr.cz/cs/) is a tool to measure connection speed.
-It is available to install in [reForis](../basics/apps/netmetr.md), where you can see speed results.
+[LibreSpeed](apps/librespeed/index.md) is a too to measure Internet connection speed.
+It automatically selects the best available measurement server worldwide.
+We provide our own server located in the Czech Republic (where another server is available too; it is managed by [CESNET][https://www.cesnet.cz/]).

+!!! notice
+    LibreSpeed is currently not available for Turris 1.x devices.

 ### OpenVPN